christianfajardo/ML_AI_Capstone_Project_2/README.md

 These variables are directly applicable to real-world manufacturing operations, making the dataset suitable for predictive maintenance modeling.
 This shift ensures that the research remains grounded in practical industry applications while maintaining analytical rigor.

-**Results**
+Data shows the correlation table shows a strong positive correlation between `Air Temperature` and `Process Temperature` (r = `0.88`), indicating they increase together.

-Based on the initial analysis, data shows the correlation table shows a strong positive correlation between `Air Temperature` and `Process Temperature` (r = `0.88`), indicating they increase together.
+Rotational speed `RPM` and `Torque` have a strong negative correlation (r = -0.88), suggesting that higher speed is associated with lower torque. `Failure` has the highest positive correlation with `Torque` (r = `0.19`) and tool wear (r = `0.11`), though these correlations are still relatively weak.

-Rotational speed `RPM` and `Torque` have a strong negative correlation (r = -0.88), suggesting that higher speed is associated with lower torque.
-Failure has the highest positive correlation with torque (r = `0.19`) and tool wear (r = `0.11`), though these correlations are still relatively weak.
+The rest of the variables show low direct correlation with failure.

-Overall, most variables show low direct correlation with failure, implying other factors or combinations may be at play.
+### Model Performance
 During the intial run, the models performed fairly well but it still have room for improvement:

 #### Accuracy & Confusion Matrix